yap-zong-xin/yap-zong-xin/README.md

 I'm looking for a **3-month internship** from **May 2025 to August 2025** during my summer break.
 I'm eager to learn anything and everything, whether it's new technologies, best practices, or just the art of making the perfect cup of coffee ☕.

 ### 🌱 Recent Projects
-I recently completed a React course on Udemy, where I built several projects to deepen my understanding on React. <a href="">Check it out here.</a>
+I recently completed a React course on Udemy, where I built several projects to deepen my understanding on React such as <a href="https://the-wild-oasis-blond-chi.vercel.app/">The Wild Oasis</a> and <a href="https://fast-react-pizza-ebon-theta.vercel.app/">Fast React Pizza</a>.

 ### 🛠️ Tech Stack
 💻 Computing: ReactJS, NodeJS, JavaScript, MongoDB, MySQL, Firebase, Supabase, Git, Docker, HTML, CSS, Bootstrap <br />